dm20/people-index/README.md

 # People Index
-A simple Go service for creating and modifying key-value pairs that need to persist in memory.
+A simple Go service for creating and modifying key-value pairs in a persistent ledger.

 ### Features:
   1) Create JSON files if not already created